Python-PyQt/PyQt6-Docs/descriptions/QtGui/QFontMetrics-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Font metrics information
-    :digest: b3e579868838e26b86aa54708f3419ef
+    :digest: 65d8b8695dd27504acaebddf426f1c5d

 The :sip:ref:`~PyQt6.QtGui.QFontMetrics` class provides font metrics information.

 :sip:ref:`~PyQt6.QtGui.QFontMetrics` functions calculate the size of characters and strings for a given font.
 There are three ways you can create a :sip:ref:`~PyQt6.QtGui.QFontMetrics` object:

 #.
-Calling the :sip:ref:`~PyQt6.QtGui.QFontMetrics` constructor with a `QFont <https://doc.qt.io/qt-6/gui-changes-qt6.html#qfont>`_ creates a font metrics object for a screen-compatible font, i.e. the font cannot be a printer font.
+Calling the :sip:ref:`~PyQt6.QtGui.QFontMetrics` constructor with a :sip:ref:`~PyQt6.QtGui.QFont` creates a font metrics object for a screen-compatible font, i.e. the font cannot be a printer font.
 If the font is changed later, the font metrics object is *not* updated.

    (Note: If you use a printer font the values returned may be inaccurate.
 Printer fonts are not always accessible so the nearest screen font is used if a printer font is supplied.)

 #. :sip:ref:`~PyQt6.QtWidgets.QWidget.fontMetrics` returns the font metrics for a widget's font.
-This is equivalent to :sip:ref:`~PyQt6.QtGui.QFontMetrics`\ (widget->`font() <https://doc.qt.io/qt-6/stylesheet-reference.html#font>`_).
+This is equivalent to :sip:ref:`~PyQt6.QtGui.QFontMetrics`\ (widget->font()).
 If the widget's font is changed later, the font metrics object is *not* updated.

 #. :sip:ref:`~PyQt6.QtGui.QPainter.fontMetrics` returns the font metrics for a painter's current font.
 If the painter's font is changed later, the font metrics object is *not* updated.